jessamynsmith/Alexa/README.md

     Size 108x108 pixels, in PNG or JPG format.
 This is displayed in the Echo app.

 11) Click <strong>Image</strong> and select

+12) For Category, select Home Automation.

+13) For Skill Description, type "Control Roku without a remote by talking to Alexa living in the Amazon Echo".

+14) Some Sample Phrases:

+      * Alexa, have Roku play
+      * Alexa, have Roku pause
+      * Alexa, have Roku forward

+15) QUESTION: Is there a Privacy Policy URL and Terms of Use URL I can use without having my own website?

+16) QUESTION: Is there a Privacy Policy URL I can use without having my own website?

+17) Check the Export Compliance checkbox.

+18) Click Save or, if you're ready, Submit for Certification.

 https://developer.amazon.com/edw/res/download/AlexaSkillsKit.zip